piulintos/EcoCondition_Toolbox_for_QGIS/README.md

 <img src="images/icon_EcoCond.png" alt="Plugin icon" width="64" />
 # EcoCondition Toolbox - A QGIS plugin for ecosystem condition assessment
 QGIS plugin with a set of tools to prepare data for, and assess, the Ecosystem condition of any specific ecosystem type.
-Based on the weighted sum of 6 specific ecosystem states (Physical, Chemical, Compositional, Structural, Functional, Landscape), following the system of environmental accounting developed by the United Nations.
+The plugin is raster-based.
+The ecosystem condition assessment is based on the weighted sum of 6 specific ecosystem states (Physical, Chemical, Compositional, Structural, Functional, Landscape), following the system of environmental accounting developed by the United Nations.
+This plugin was developed as part of the [SELINA project](https://project-selina.eu/), at the [Environmental Management Research Laboratory](https://www.mruni.eu/en/research/mru-laboratories/environmental-management-laboratory/) ([Mykolas Romeris University](https://mruni.eu))
-EcoCondition Toolset Plugin for QGIS
- Developed as part of the [SELINA project](https://project-selina.eu/), at the [Environmental Management Research Laboratory](https://www.mruni.eu/en/research/mru-laboratories/environmental-management-laboratory/) ([Mykolas Romeris University](https://mruni.eu))

 **Status:** 🚧 beta version